9 Irish Songs to Get You in the St. Patrick's Day Spirit

 A Great Day for the Irish

 This is an Irish-American song that was popularized when Judy Garland sang it on her European tour.
 This has turned into a must-have song at St. Patrick’s Day celebrations.
-If you're hosting a get-together, print out the lyrics to all of these songs to share with your friends.
+If you're hosting a virtual St. Patrick's Day Zoom call, send the lyrics to your friends before it starts.

 A Great Day for the Irish Lyrics: